What is Pilates?

 While mat classes may accommodate a number of people, the Reformer classes (or apparatus classes) focus on the individual client and his/her physical needs.
 Springs work like our muscles, they expand and contract as resistance is applied to them.
 While on the various apparatus, whether lying, sitting or standing, spring-based equipment helps us to work symmetrically, thus creating balance of muscle strength and flexibility in a very efficient manner.

 I encourage all new participants to visit my studio before signing up.
 I assure you, many of your questions will be answered while watching a given session at my studio.
-You can then schedule your first appointments – private or semi-private classes or a mat class.
+You can then schedule your first private appointments or mat class.

 I welcome you to visit the Anthony Rabara Studio for Pilates – Princeton